 - Preparation for bargaining provides research, analysis, advice, comparison data and strategic direction

-- Interpretation, application and implementation of collective agreement language, including assistance with grievances, arbitrations and conciliations
+- Interpretation, application and implementation of collective agreement language, including assistance with grievances, arbitration and conciliation

-- Support to the committee responsible for provinicial teacher bargaining
+- Support to the committee responsible for provincial teacher bargaining

 - Provide information and advice on a range of human resources matters such as duty to accommodate, discipline, harassment complaints, performance management, etc.